Love my blog? I'd be thankful for a gift from my geeky wishlist. Thanks!

 Dynamic programming was systematized by Richard E. Bellman.
 He began the systematic study of dynamic programming in 1955.
 The word “programming,” both here and in linear programming, refers to the use of a tabular solution method and not to writing computer code.

 Dynamic programming is typically applied to optimization problems.
 In such problems there can be many possible solutions.
-Each solution has a value, and we wish to find a solution with the optimal (minimum or maximum) value.
+Each solution has a value, and we want to find a solution with the optimal (minimum or maximum) value.
 We call such a solution an optimal solution, as opposed to the optimal solution, since there may be several solutions that achieve the optimal value.

 Dynamic programming can be effectively applied to solve the longest common subsequence (LCS) problem.
 The problem is stated as following: given two sequences (or strings) x and y find a maximum-length common subsequence (substring) of x and y.